Our Teaching Clinic

 Treatment is provided by faculty during preceptorship clinics and by student interns during all of our other clinics.
 Student intern clinics may offer any combination of acupuncture, massage, or Chinese herbal medicine.
 Our teaching clinic and our classrooms are located in the same building.

 Patients can make appointments by calling our clinic or using our online scheduling page.
-The SIOM Teaching Clinic is run by our partner organization, the Center for Integrated Care, which is a 501c3 charitable organization.
+The SIEAM Teaching Clinic is run by our partner organization, the Center for Integrated Care, which is a 501c3 charitable organization.

 Our treatment rooms are simple, so some student clinicians have found ways to let their unique styles show.
 Some have played music through personal mini-speakers.
 Some have even dressed tables with linens holding personal significance.

-SIOM maintains a stock of over 200 loose medicinal substances with which supervisors and students can offer herbal medicine treatments tailored to each patient.
+SIEAM maintains a stock of over 200 loose medicinal substances with which supervisors and students can offer herbal medicine treatments tailored to each patient.

 Students in their first year participate in the portioning of formulas during their preceptor shifts.